ipa-fmw/ipa_seminar/ipa_seminar_driver/README.md

 # ROS driver programming using BRIDE
 ## Tutorial

 The goal of this tutorial is to create a ROS driver for the KUKA KR16 robot using the BRIDE tool-chain for model-driven engineering.
 Basic information and details about Bride are available [here](http://wiki.ros.org/bride).
-The tutorial begins with a short introduction on how to setup the BRIDE IDE and moves on to the creation of two node models: One node model which is wrapping the kr16 robot driver and another node which will trigger the kr16 driver to continuously move the robot from one waypoint to another.
+The tutorial begins with a short introduction on how to setup the BRIDE IDE and moves on to the creation of two node models: One node model which is wrapping the kr16 robot driver and another node which will trigger the kr16 driver to continuously move the robot from one waypoint to another.w

 ### 1. Startup BRIDE and create a new project